Festivals are back in town

 Find your way into the Gothenburg archipelago

 Want to explore the Gothenburg archipelago, but not sure where to start?
 Try Hittaut!
 This activity is coordinated by the Swedish Orienteering Federation and is a simple form of orienteering.
 This summer, you can go hunting for 59 different checkpoints on the islands Björkö, Hönö, Öckerö, Brännö, Styrsö, Donsö and Vrångö.

 The Gothenburg archipelago is amazing and there are so many gems for you to discover.
 In this guide you’ll find a wide array of activities, restaurants and accommodation on the different islands.
 Experience nature, make new friends at an island Gin & Tonic bar or go on a fascinating seal safari.

 Download the app Hittaut or pick up a map at Gothenburg Visitor Centre, one of the archipelago info points or Öckerö kommunhus.
 Walking or running is up to you, and everyone who registers has the chance to win some nice prizes.

 Another way to discover the archipelago is by going on a cruise with M/S Trubaduren.
 Here you’ll get a mix of entertainment, fresh seafood and stunning views of the islets and rocks in the southern part of the Gothenburg archipelago.

 Want even more options?
-Check out our Events calendar for all the things happening in May.
+Check out our Events calendar for all the things happening in August.